 Avondale observed that Hallam Medical was at the start of a strong earnings cycle, having secured a number of promising new Local Authority contracts.
 The team decided to market the business around its robust performance projections rather than previous earnings.
 A deal was agreed with Supporta Plc; the owners were attracted by Hallam’s obvious potential, and they were willing to pay a premium for a lucrative growth opportunity.

 Avondale helped structure a deal with Supporta on a deferred payment basis.
 This innovative agreement meant the final price paid for Hallam Medical would be determined by the company’s future earnings performance.
-The final payout far exceeded Mr Webster’s original expectations as a result, with final the deal value rising to more than £4 million.
+The final payout far exceeded Mr Webster’s original expectations as a result, with the final deal value rising to more than £4 million.